fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 If the data from the new data source and station is successfully fetched and stored in the InfluxDB, the weather monitor will automatically generate a new prediction and plot for the new weather station.
 The new weather station will also be available in the dashboard.

 > **Note**: The weather monitor will only generate a new prediction and plot if the data for the new weather station is available in the InfluxDB.
 This means that the weather monitor will not generate a new prediction and plot for the new weather station if the data with the needed variables for the respective operation and new weather station is not available in the InfluxDB.

+# Adding new plots
+The weather monitor can be extended to support new plots.
+The following steps have to be done to add a new plot:
+1. Create a function that generate the plot in the `src/plotting.py` file.
+2. Save the plot with the help of the ```save_plot()``` function in the `src/plotting.py` file.
+3. Add the new plot identifier (e.g. 'wind_speed_avg_30h') to the list within the `get_plots()` function in the `src/plotting.py` file.
+4. Add the function call of the newly created function to the `generate_plots()` function in the `src/plotting.py` file.

+After that, the weather monitor will automatically generate the new plot and make it available in the dashboard.

+# Adding new measurements to the dashboard
+The weather monitor can be extended to support new measurements.
+The following steps have to be done to add a new measurement:

+1. Add the measurement identifier (e.g. 'wind_speed_avg_30h') matching with the corresponding field in the InfluxDB to the `show_current` list in the `src/app.py` file.
+2. Add the unit of the newly added measurement to the `unit_mapping` dictionary in the `src/weather_repositor.py` file.

+After that, the weather monitor will automatically show the new measurement on the dashboard.

 # Shutdown
 The following command can be used to shut down the weather monitor in development mode (Docker):